 The schematic below shows the setup:

 A prerequisite for the Triplexor is a set of High Power Bandfilters.
-Achieving >100dB attenuation on a harmonic band is quite and engineering challenge.
-In order to ensure proper operation, the input terminals of the Triplexor have to be terminated at any time with 50Ohm.
+Achieving >100dB attenuation on a harmonic band is quite an engineering challenge.
+To ensure proper operation, the input terminals of the Triplexor have to be terminated at any time with 50Ohm.
 Therefore I built three switchable dummy loads.

 The picture above shows the Triplexor mounted on a timber panel with the three switchable dummy loads

 The switchable dummy load consists mainly of a 50Ohm/100W RF resistor, connected to a heatsink and a 16A/230V relais.
 If no power is applied, the input terminal from the Triplexor is always connected to the load.
-For wiring high power Teflon cable has been used.
+For wiring, a high-power Teflon cable has been used.
 An LED indicates the usage.

 This shows the new antenna switching system of ED1R.
-Four homebrew Stackmatches, a 10×2 Antenna switch, the 4O3A High power Bandfilters and the 4O3A triplexor.
+Four homebrew Stackmatches, a 10x2 Antenna switch, the 4O3A High power Bandfilters, and the 4O3A triplexor.

 I updated and included the Dummy-Load switching into the software of our Microcontroller based Stackmatch Controllers.
 Now the relays inside the load will be triggered whenever the OB11-3 is selected.